regilero/Presentations/web-security/introduction-securite-web-pour-futurs-developpeurs-short.md

 --------------------------------------------------------------------------------

-# Une dernière pour la route?
+# Une dernière pour la route ?

     GRANT ALL PRIVILEGES ON `db_user1`.* TO 'user1'@'%';
     GRANT ALL PRIVILEGES ON `db_user2`.* TO 'user2'@'%';